openwrt/openwrt/README.md

 ## Customising your Linux Kernel

-Kernel configuration is saved at target/linux/pistachio/config-4.1 e.g. This the one for the IMG pistachio board as it has some useful defaults.
+Kernel configuration is saved at target/linux/pistachio/config-4.4.
+This is the one for the IMG pistachio board as it has some useful defaults.

 To customise to suit your requirements use the following command:

     $ make kernel_menuconfig

-If you change any option you need and then save & quit GUI, the changed configuration will get written into target/linux/pistachio/config-4.1
+If you change any option you need and then save & quit GUI, the changed configuration will get written into target/linux/pistachio/config-4.4

 For more details please refer to [OpenWrt Build System]("http://wiki.openwrt.org/doc/howto/build")

 ## Adding Linux Kernel patches

 Linux kernel patches are added at :-

     target/linux/pistachio/patches-<kernel_version>/